julianchurchill/text-adventure/README.md

 - Add other monsters, npcs

-- Add other verbs - attack, steal, eat, drink, dance
+- Add other verbs - attack, eat, drink, dance, take, drop, give, talk

 - Present verbs in a more accessible format - a wheel?